radian-software/straight.el/README.md

   default, `straight.el` clones over HTTPS.
 If you need packages from private Git repositories in your configuration, then you might want to use SSH instead.
+* `straight-base-dir` --
+  by default, straight's main directory, containing it's build files and package repos, is located in `user-emacs-directory`.
+You can change the location of straight's base directory via this variable.
+* `straight-build-dir` --
+  by default, the directory in which packages are built is located at `straight-base-dir`/build.
+Changing this variable will change the name of that directory and the name of the build cache file (unless `straight-build-cache-fixed-name` is non-nil).

 You should remove any code that relates to `package.el`; for example, references to `package-initialize`, `package-archives`, and (if you're